Why SMART Goals?

 Different Kinds of GOALS:

-These include tasks of having long term of planning and thought, usually having a duration of more than 5 years.
+These include tasks of having a long-term of planning and thought, usually having a duration of more than 5 years.
 This means more hours of hard work and more commitment towards the goal.
 The result of such a goal is usually life long and has its effects on the individual’s life.

 For example: Completing a degree course.